-OVERVIEW: The Andrew W. Mellon Foundation's Performing Arts program issues multi-year grants to leading classical music, dance, and theater organizations that "contribute to the development and preservation of their art form, provide creative leadership in solving problems or addressing issues unique to the field, and which present the highest level of institutional performance."
-These grants are top-of-the-line and are given to institutions at some of the very highest levels of performance.
+OVERVIEW: The Andrew W. Mellon Foundation's Performing Arts program awards multi-year grants to leading classical music, dance, and theater organizations that "contribute to the development and preservation of their art form, provide creative leadership in solving problems or addressing issues unique to the field, and which present the highest level of institutional performance."
+These grants support institutions at some of the very highest levels of performance.

-The Mellon Foundation is one of the largest donors in the area of performing arts, so it should come as no surprise that the they like to give their money away to some of the biggest symphonies and orchestras.
-They gave a large $3 million grant to Jazz at Lincoln Center in 2011.
-Other recent large awards went to the John F. Kennedy for Performing Arts ($900,000), the Houston Opera ($750,000), and the Minnesota Opera ($750,000).
+The foundation is one of the largest donors in the performing arts, so it should come as no surprise that it prioritizes some of the biggest symphonies and orchestras.
+It granted $3 million to Jazz at Lincoln Center in 2011.
+Other past grantees include the John F. Kennedy Center for Performing Arts ($900,000), the Houston Opera ($750,000), and the Minnesota Opera ($750,000).
 Very few small opera houses or programs received funding directly from Mellon, though it does not restrict its grant making solely to large organizations.
 The Foundation's grant making decisions are based on artistic merit with special consideration given to programs supporting generative US composers.

 The foundation does not award grants to individuals and the great majority of grants are awarded by invitation only.
-What this means is that if Mellon doesn't invite your organization to apply, either on their own or through your submitted inquiry, you won't receive funding.
+What this means is that if Mellon does not invite an organization to apply, either on its own or through a submitted inquiry, it will not receive funding.
 Some of the Foundation's regranting programs through partnership organizations, however, can provide perhaps more accessible opportunities for smaller organizations.
 In the area of music, this includes the following:

 League of American Orchestras: Learning and Leadership Program - This program provides "training, information, templates, practical tools and resources on a variety of topics relevant to orchestras, in addition to information about professional development and grant opportunities."